 I’m of the opinion that our country’s personal transport system is oppressive enough.
 Just by joining the driver’s club in most states, you waive several very important civil rights, subject yourself to the high cost of moving yourself around the distances that our advanced society requires, as well as risk being harassed routinely by whatever local yokel street beat cops you may be nearby to.
 The United States (and I would imagine Canada as well) can’t afford too many more significant barriers to private transportation before it has a significant negative impact on the economy.

-Consider the cost of insurance, car maintainence, gas, and now guaranteed ten or so speeding tickets a year?
+Consider the cost of cheap truck insurance strong tie, car maintainence, gas, and now guaranteed ten or so speeding tickets a year?
 Think about it.
 How often do you go 20 mph in a 15 mph or 40 mph in a 35 mph?
 No matter how much negative reinforcement that goes to your pocketbook a year for minor infractions, a lot of us have a lead foot that gets away from us on occasion, no matter how hard we try.
 The camera won’t care if you’re going 5 of 35 over the speed limit, and since these things are so cost effective, it won’t take long before they spread to 80% (or more) citywide coverage.
 They’re cash machines for a city.
 Think about it!

 Fetuses found at Bogota Airport